-For the current year under audit, the Fund reported a solvency ratio of 22.37% (2019: 11.38%).
+For the current year under audit, the Fund reported a solvency ratio of 19.72% (2020: 22.37%).
 The Fund is below the required solvency requirement of 25% per Regulation 29 of the Medical Schemes Act.

-Given this, the applicability of the going concern assumption was identified as a higher risk and a key audit matter.
+Given this, the applicability of the going concern assumption was identified as a significant risk and key audit matter.

-The going concern assumption and reserve ratio is disclosed in note 26.
+The going concern assumption and reserve ratio is disclosed in note 25.

-- We reviewed and evaluated the Board of Trustee's assessment of the Fund's ability to continue as a going concern, including the business plan submitted to the Council for Medical Schemes and budgets prepared to support Board of Trustee's assessment. - Our review included: - Obtaining an understanding of and evaluating the process followed in preparing budgets; - Evaluating the Fund's current performance against the business plan and previous budgets; - Evaluating the assumptions upon which the budgets have been based, and whether adequate support exists for the assumptions; - Consideration of the cash on hand in the Fund to fund claims; and - Continued commitment from Transnet to fund the SATS risk pool to maintain the appropriate solvency level for the Guardian benefit option.
+- We reviewed and evaluated the Board of Trustee's assessment of the Fund's ability to continue as a going concern, including the business plan submitted to the Council for Medical Schemes and budgets prepared to support Board of Trustee's assessment. - Our review included: - Obtaining an understanding of and evaluating the process followed in preparing budgets; - Evaluating the design effectiveness and implementation of the Fund's controls relating to the controls around the going concern assessment and reserve ratio monitoring; - Evaluating the Fund's current performance against the business plan and previous budgets; - Evaluating the assumptions upon which the budgets have been based, and whether adequate support exists for the assumptions; - Consideration of the cash on hand in the Fund to fund claims; and